adi-miller/PuzzleBlock/README.md

 }
 ```

 The only method that needs to be implemented is `MakeAMove()`.
-This method is called by the game contiounsly, as long as it is still possible to place a `Shape` on the game board.
+This method is called by the game continuously, as long as it is still possible to place a `Shape` on the game board.
 The implementation receives a `board` object, as well as an `IDictionary<int, Shape> shapes`, and needs to output the chosen `shapeId` to place and a `placement` string descriptor that specifies where to place the `shape` on the board.

 The method receives the following parameters:

 * `out int shapeId`: The implementation must output a value between 1 and 3 to the caller, which will indicate which shape needs to be placed in this turn.
 Use the `key` from the `shapes` dictionary to determine the `shapeId`
-* `out string placement`: The implementaiton must output a 2 char string indicating the location to place the shape.
-The first char should be alphanumeric 'a'-'h' and the second char should be numberic '1'-'8'.
+* `out string placement`: The implementation must output a 2 char string indicating the location to place the shape.
+The first char should be alphanumeric 'a'-'h' and the second char should be numeric '1'-'8'.
 For example, return `b4` to place the shape starting from the upper-left corner in b4.
 * `Board board`: The `board` object includes all the information about the current state of the `board`, as well as different methods to test and manipulate the board.
 * `IDictionary<int, Shape> shapes`: A dictionary of the currently available shapes, that needs to be placed in this turn.
 The dictionary maps between the `int shapeId` and the actual `shape` object.
 * `IGameDrawer renderer`: Can be used to render output to the Console using the `ConsoleGameDrawer` implementation